Small Business Taxes

 Why is it important?

-A VAT (Value Added Tax) number is important for several reasons:
+A VAT number matters for a few practical reasons:

 Submit Your Tax Return Online on Akaunting’s MTD for VAT (UK)